United States loses prized AAA credit rating from S&P

 The downgrade was immediately pounced on by candidates vying for the Republican presidential nomination.
 Mitt Romney said the move was "a deeply troubling indicator of our country's decline under President Obama," while Jon Huntsman said it was due to spreading of a "cancerous debt afflicting our nation."

-The downgrade, 15 months before the next U.S. presidential election, and debt will be top campaign issues.
+The downgrade, 15 months before the next presidential election, and debt will be top campaign issues..

 (Reporting by Walter Brandimarte and Daniel Bases; additional reporting by Burton Frierson, Chris Reese, Alexandra Alper, Jennifer Ablan, Wanfeng Zhou in New York; Matt Spetalnick, Steve Holland, Mark Felsenthal in Washington; Koh Gui Qing and Wang Lan in Beijing; Editing by Jan Paschal and Clive McKeef)